nkhi/start/server/README.md

 | `list_items` | Items within lists (list_id, text, completed, position) |
 | `next_items` | Ideas/notes cards (title, content, color, size, started_at, deleted_at) |
 | `vlogs` | Weekly video reflections (week_start_date, video_url, embed_html) |

+> **Note:** CockroachDB's free tier is very generous and should be more than enough for personal use.
+They do require a CC but with price limiting, and $15 of free credits every month, this works very well for this project.

+### Database Setup

+To initialize the database tables, run the SQL in [`db_utils/table_setup.sql`](db_utils/table_setup.sql).
+This creates all required tables with proper constraints.

+> ⚠️ **Warning:** The setup script uses `DROP TABLE IF EXISTS` — running it will delete existing data.

 ## API Reference